The heat kernel on curvilinear polygonal domains in surfaces

 for some vectors $v_1,v_2\in T_{p}M$, with $- v_1 \neq v_2$. \item The \em interior angle \em at the point $p$ is the \em interior angle \em at that corner, which is the angle between the vectors $-v_1$ and $v_2$. \end{enumerate} Note that requiring $-v_1$ and $v_2$ to be distinct means that the interior angle will be an element of $(0,2\pi)$, which rules out inward and outward pointing cusps.
-An angle of $\pi$, corresponding to a phantom vertex, is allowed. \end{defn}
+An angle of $\pi$ is allowed. \end{definition}

 A vertex in a curvilinear polygonal domain is an example of a conical singularity where the link is a one-dimensional manifold with boundary.
 Moreover, it is a ``non-exact'' conical singularity in the sense that the curve $\gamma$ defining the boundary near a vertex may have non-zero geodesic curvature on the entire interval $(-a, a)$.
 For curvilinear domains in the plane, this means that there need not be a neighborhood of the vertex in which the edges are straight.
 This geometric setting is therefore not contained within the literature for either (1) conical singularities whose link is a compact manifold without boundary nor for (2) planar polygons for which the edges are straight near the vertices.